 A "Napoleon complex and inferiority complex" constantly compel Putin to express irrational ideas, he added.

-"Neither the Kazakhs, nor the Ukrainians, whom Putin robbed of the Donbass and Crimea, nor the Georgians, from whom Putin took part of their territory, nor the Moldovans, whom Putin holds by the throat, are Russia's enemy.
-All of Russia's enemies are sitting in the Kremlin and have usurped power," Shurayev said.
+"Neither the Kazakhs, nor the Ukrainians, whom Putin robbed of Donbas and the Crimea, nor the Georgians, from whom Putin took part of their territory, nor the Moldovans, whom Putin holds by the throat, are Russia's enemy.
+All of Russia's enemies are sitting in the Kremlin and have usurped power," Shorayev said.